newchuyalong/libgdx-learning/Modules-overview.md

 Music instances on the other hand are streams from files on the disk (or SD card).
 Every time a file is played, it is streamed from the file to the audio device.

-The following code snippet plays a sound file, _myMusicFile.mp3_ , from the disk repeatedly with the volume half turned up:
+The following code snippet plays a sound file, _myMusicFile.mp3_, from disk repeatedly with the volume half turned up:
 ```java
 Music music = Gdx.audio.newMusic(Gdx.files.getFileHandle("data/myMusicFile.mp3", FileType.Internal));
 music.setVolume(0.5f);